Intas Pharmaceuticals: Biologics Unit (formerly, Intas Biopharmaceuticals)

-The company faced an EU-GMP (Good Manufacturing Practice) audit in December 2006, to seek approval for a clinical trial of its biosimilar Filgrastim in Europe and was certified as EU-GMP compliant in April 2007, becoming the first company in India to receive such certification.
+The company underwent an EU GMP (Good Manufacturing Practice) audit in December 2006 to seek approval for a clinical trial of its biosimilar Filgrastim in Europe and was certified as EU GMP-compliant in April 2007, becoming the first company in India to receive such certification.
 In 2015, the company launched its first biosimilar product, Filgrastim in Europe, to treat patients with advanced HIV infection and immune system disorders such as neutropenia.

-Apart from EU-GMP certification, the company has approvals from MCC South Africa, Gulf Cooperation Council (GCC), Syria, Yemen, Belarus and several other national health authorities for its manufacturing facility and products.
+Apart from EU GMP certification, the company has approvals from MCC South Africa, Gulf Cooperation Council (GCC), Syria, Yemen, Belarus and several other national health authorities for its manufacturing facility and products.

 Subsidiaries

 Accord Healthcare

-London-headquartered Accord Healthcare is a fully-owned subsidiary of Intas Pharmaceuticals, which deals with large-scale generic pharmaceuticals in Europe and North America markets.
+London-headquartered Accord Healthcare is a fully owned subsidiary of Intas Pharmaceuticals, which deals with large-scale generic pharmaceuticals across Europe and North America markets.
 It also manages an American R&D unit which is located at Research Triangle Park, Durham.
 As of 2018, the company has approval for 89 Abbreviated New Drug Applications and is selling 255 dosing presentations.